quartzmo/google-cloud-ruby/RELEASING.md

    [google-cloud](https://github.com/googleapis/google-cloud-ruby/blob/master/google-cloud)
    and
    [stackdriver](https://github.com/googleapis/google-cloud-ruby/blob/master/stackdriver)
    last, in case of dependency changes.
-(See steps 15 and 16, below.)

 1. In root directory of the project, review the changes for the gem since its last release.